thejeffreyallen/Pipe_Multiplayer/README.md

 GameNetworkingSockets not found - error loading dll when clicking Connect to server = issue with VC-redist most likely, potentially other builds of GameNetworkingSockets.dll required, message frostyP if this carries on

-bugs with LiveUpdates sometimes changing other players clothes

-Loading up doesnt get your rider and bike correct first time.

 Return from parkbuilder gives insane mode until you get off or go to marker